michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 83

-1. A Song or Psalm of Asaph.Keep not thou silence, O God: hold not thy peace, and be not still, O God.of Asaph: or, for Asaph
+1. A Song or Psalm of Asaph.Keep not thou silence, O God: hold not thy peace, and be not still, O God.

 2. For, lo, thine enemies make a tumult: and they that hate thee have lifted up the head.